atharv2348/GCEK-SmartCampus-App/README.md

 ## Features

-**College Information**: Get detailed information about GCEK, including academic programs and campus resources. < br / > **Admission Requirements**: Check the necessary documents required for admission, making the enrollment process simpler and more transparent.< br / >
+**College Information**: Get detailed information about GCEK, including academic programs and campus resources.
+**Admission Requirements**: Check the necessary documents required for admission, making the enrollment process simpler and more transparent.
-**Scholarship Information**: Access details on available scholarships to support students financially.< br / > **Official Exam Websites**: Direct links to MHT-CET and JEE official websites for the latest updates.< br / > **Academic Branches**: Information on all available branches and courses offered at GCEK.< br / > **Placement Records**: Access data on past placement statistics to understand the trends and opportunities.< br / > **College Clubs**: Overview of various student clubs and extracurricular activities available in campus.< br / > **Campus Facilities**: Details on the facilities provided by GCEK, including libraries, labs, and recreational spaces.< br / >
+**Scholarship Information**: Access details on available scholarships to support students financially.
+**Official Exam Websites**: Direct links to MHT-CET and JEE official websites for the latest updates.
+**Academic Branches**: Information on all available branches and courses offered at GCEK.
+**Placement Records**: Access data on past placement statistics to understand the trends and opportunities.
+**College Clubs**: Overview of various student clubs and extracurricular activities available in campus.
+**Campus Facilities**: Details on the facilities provided by GCEK, including libraries, labs, and recreational spaces.
-**Student Forum**: An interactive forum where students can post queries and engage with peers and faculty for support.< br / >
+**Student Forum**: An interactive forum where students can post queries and engage with peers and faculty for support.

 **PlayStore Link** : https://play.google.com/store/apps/details?id=com.gcek.it